AntonioND/pong-3ds/README.md

 For now, in the main menu, press A or X to enter a game room.
 Pressing Y in a room will return the game to the main menu.

-This game is licensed under the BSD license.
+This game is licensed under the MIT license.

 ![](screenshot_1.png)
 ![](screenshot_2.png)